-where $\langle \sigma v \rangle_{self}$ denotes the velocity weighted self scattering cross section, $m$ is the DM particle mass, $\rho(r)$ is the DM density profile, $t_{\rm age}$ is the time for evolution of the virialized object and $r_c$ is the estimated core radius.
-As is evident from this estimate the core radius size which is a quantifying parameter of galactic the core can be directly related to the self interaction strength of DM.
+where $\langle \sigma v \rangle_{self}$ denotes the velocity weighted self-interaction cross section, $m$ is the DM particle mass, $\rho(r)$ is the DM density profile, $t_{\rm age}$ is the time for evolution of the virialized object and $r_c$ is the estimated core radius.
+As evident from this estimate, the core size being a quantifying parameter of the galactic halo, can be directly related to the self-interaction strength of the DM.
 The possibility of constraining DM self-interaction from the core radius has been previously presented in \cite{Sokolenko:2018noz}.
-It has been pointed out that the surface density of the DM haloes \cite{Andrade:2020lqq} and velocity dispersion at the central region can be used to constrain DM self-interaction \cite{Peter:2012jh,Sagunski:2020spe}.
+It has been pointed out that the surface density of the DM haloes \cite{Andrade:2020lqq} and the velocity dispersion in the central regions can be used to constrain the DM self-interaction \cite{Peter:2012jh,Sagunski:2020spe}.

-Thus the observed distribution of core radius in various isolated haloes can translate to a limit on the DM self interaction.
-As a proof of principle in this paper we perform $N$-body simulations of isolated haloes using a modified \texttt{GADGET} \cite{Volker:2005vol, Jun:2011jun,Robertson:2016qef} simulation tool, taking into account the leading effect of the DM self interactions.
-We consider a simplified phenomenological SIDM framework where velocity independent elastic $2\to 2$ DM scatter process dominate the self interactions.
-By comparing the distribution of core radius as function of the galaxy mass in simulated results and observed data, we determine a conservative upper-limit on the DM self interactions.
+Thus the observed distribution of core radius in various isolated haloes can translate to a limit on the DM self-interaction.
+As a proof of principle in this paper we perform $N$-body simulations of isolated haloes using a modified \texttt{GADGET} \cite{Springel:2000yr,Springel:2005mi,Jun:2011jun} simulation tool, taking into account the leading effect of DM self-interaction.
+We consider a simplified phenomenological SIDM framework where velocity independent elastic $2\to 2$ DM scatter process dominate the DM self-interactions.
+By comparing the distribution of core radius as function of the galaxy mass in simulated results and observed data, we determine a conservative upper-limit on the DM self-interactions.